 Long Range Plan – Chapter VI: Modeling Ethical and Effective Behavior

 Contact your Dean, Budget Officer, or Financial Services

-Internal Audit: JMcHaney@missouristate.edu or General Counsel
+Internal Audit and Compliance: JMcHaney@missouristate.edu or General Counsel